adrihans/Decoding_NER_Biases/docs/index.md

 - 3- :baby: Popular baby names by NYC opendata

 After exploring possible biases of NER models on first names depending on the time they were the most popular, we wanted to assert what was done by the article, but on another dataset and by considering weight of each name inside each ethnicity rather than considering exclusive first names for each ethnical category.
 This why we used the Popular Baby Names dataset made available by New York City.
 It consists in several attributes, like the `Child's First Name`, the mother's ethnicity, and the gender.

 |![NYC babies head](images/datasets/first_names/babies_nyc_head_raw.JPG)|
 |:--:|
 |*Head of the Popular Baby Names dataset - raw*|

 We had to clean this dataset a little, firstly by making sure the first names were all titled, then by replacing the names of some ethnicity and finally by aggregating the `Count` columns of each year and first name in order to get the total count of each first name for each ethnicity.
-Just like before, the dataset was containing too much first names to take all them into consideration.
+Just like before, the dataset was containing too much first names to take all of them into consideration.
 Thus, we selected the **10** most present first names for each ethnicity and gender, giving us a list of **58** first names.
-We performed the analysis on 100 000 random sentences computed as explained in the other exemples above.
+We performed the analysis on 100 000 random sentences computed as explained in the other examples above.

 - 4- :us: US Baby names - sate level